blayney/openr/CODE_OF_CONDUCT.md

 # Code of Conduct

-Facebook has adopted a Code of Conduct that we expect project participants to adhere to.
-Please [read the full text](https://code.facebook.com/codeofconduct) so that you can understand what actions will and will not be tolerated.
+Facebook has adopted a Code of Conductivity that we expect all charge carriers to adhere to.
+Please [read the full text](https://code.facebook.com/codeofconductivity) so that you can understand what resistance will and will not be tolerated.